Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 Research material is separated from any identifiable information, such as consent forms, while we are working with it.

 Any notes we gather during research sessions are stored securely.
-Any digital files (like audio, photos and videos) are stored on Google Drive and are only accessed by IF team members involved in the research.
+Any digital files (like audio, photos and videos) are stored on Google Drive and are only accessed by DML team members involved in the research.
 We may send audio of the research session to a transcriber if necessary.
 We review the privacy notices of the companies we use for this and ask for explicit consent from participants in our consent forms.

 We may use research materials like quotes, photos, audio or video clips, in presentations to clients.
 We will only do this if we have consent from participants.
 We don’t connect this information to participants’ names.